schimar/hts_tools/README.md

-# gbs_tools_ms
+# hts_tools

-collection of python, perl, R and bash scripts for various NGS-related operations (most of them for GBS-type jobs, some for RNASeq)
+collection of python, perl, R and bash scripts for various HTS-related operations